Pamela Barba, B.A.

 Professor of Mathematics

-Professor Thompson earned his bachelor's degrees in Physics and Violin Performance from Emory University, and his master's degree in Medical Physics from Georgia Institute of Technology.
+Professor Thompson earned his bachelor's degrees in Physics and Violin Performance from Emory University, and his master's degree in Medical Physics from the Georgia Institute of Technology.
 Benito is an accomplished classical violinist, vocalist, and dancer, and performs regularly in Atlanta.
 Raised in the Bahamas by Jamaican parents, Benito is a first generation immigrant in the United States, and is committed to empowering immigrant youth through both STEM and arts education.

 Laura Emiko Soltis, Ph.D.